 Abraham Lincoln Quotes

-People are just as happy as they make up their minds to be.Abraham Lincoln
+Most people are about as happy as they make up their minds to be.Abraham Lincoln

 Always bear in mind that your own resolution to succeed is more important than any one thing.Abraham Lincoln